 - Personalize the Letter: It’s crucial to state the person’s name, the position they applied for, and the interview date.
 Without those elements, people feel like they received a bland form letter.

-- Offer Context: Losing out on a position can be a hard pill to swallow.
+- Offer Context: Losing out on a position can be hard to swallow.
 However, job hunters may feel more hopeful when the employment rejection letter notes the ballpark number of applicants and their experience.
 It also takes some of the sting out of the lost opportunity.